hailsgarr/Green-Space-and-Tree-Canopy-Equity/README.md

 This project examines how access to green spaces and tree canopy cover vary between Calgary communities.
 The goal is to determine whether higher-income neighbourhoods have more equitable access to parks and tree canopy coverage than lower-income neighbourhoods.
 ## Data Sources
-City of Calgary Open Data Portal – parks, pathway networks, tree canopy, ArcGIS Online;
+City of Calgary Open Data Portal – parks, pathway networks, ArcGIS Online - road networks, federal census income data, tree canopy coverage.
-Statistics Canada – census tracts, demographic data (Median Household before-tax income in 2020)
 ## Methods
-1. Clipped and merged parks and roads to each community
+1. Merged and clipped road and park pathway networks to Calgary residential communities
-2. Used Network Analysis tool to measure walkability (800 m or a 10-minute walk) to green spaces
+2. Conducted a Service Area Analaysis for a metric of 1250m (15-minute walk radius) from green spaces
-3. Compared results to median income data
+3. Compared Median Income and Tree Canopy coverage to Service Area polygons
-4. Mapped tree canopy cover for each community
+4. Selected individual communities to conduct a percentage of access to green spaces based on varying median income
 ## Coordinate System
-Mercator (World)
+Mercator (World) Projection
 ## Folders
-- `data/` → geopackaged CSV files
+- `data/` → Shapefiles
+- metadata/ --> Links to raster data, and open data
-- `visualization/` → maps or figures
+- `Layouts/` → maps or figures
 ## License
 This project is licensed under the **Creative Commons Attribution (CC BY 4.0)** license.
 You are free to share and adapt the materials, as long as appropriate credit is given.